londonreal/5g-citizen-science/README.md

 Simple, measurable, quantifiable experiment.

 #### 5G
-* 10x celltower locations, 2 cages (for reproducibility) wirh 1 rat each
+* 10x celltower locations, 2 cages (for reproducibility) with 1 rat each
 * 5G phone live-streaming

 #### not-5G
-* 0x non-celltower locations, 2 cages (for reproducibility) wirh 1 rat each
+* 0x non-celltower locations, 2 cages (for reproducibility) with 1 rat each
 * Laptop connected to via Ethernet cable live-streaming